appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-k8s.md

 Before you start the migration process, ensure that the below prerequisites are met.

 1. Install `kubectl` - `kubectl` is the command-line interface for Kubernetes.
 It allows you to run commands against Kubernetes clusters to manage applications and other resources.
-To install kubectl, follow the instructions for your platform from the official [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).
+To install `kubectl`, follow the instructions for your platform from the official [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).
 2. Once `kubectl` is installed, configure it to connect to your cluster.
 Follow one of the available guides below for your platform:
      * Minikube: [Setup Kubectl](https://minikube.sigs.k8s.io/docs/handbook/kubectl/)
      * Google Cloud Kubernetes: [Configuring cluster access for kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl)